nicolaei/master/docs/thesis/source/06_results.md

 #### Selective Scan { .unnumbered }

-Selective scanning decreases the max and average latency that the client will experience, which echos [@citation] that states that latency lineary increeses for each channel scanned.
+Selective scanning decreases the max and average latency that the client will experience, which echos [@SeamlessHandoff] that states that latency lineary increeses for each channel scanned.
 This effect can be obeserved here.

 In the examples for scanning channels 1, 6 and 11 the peak latency ends up being around half of full scan, hovering at around 100 ms and maxing out at around